-It was expected to be quite a challenge - but with so many unexpected repairs needed as I approached S. Africa, over and above those I'd already dealt with while underway, I had to make the difficult decision to stop (after 61 days under sail alone) in Cape Town to get repairs done, before continuing on further into the Southern Ocean.
+I knew it would be quite a challenge - but with so many unexpected repairs needed as I approached S. Africa, over and above those I'd already dealt with while underway, I had to make the difficult decision to stop in Cape Town (after 61 days from Lanzarote under sail alone) to get repairs done, before continuing on further into the Southern Ocean.

 The hoped-for 2-3 day stop became three months when a replacement engine became necessary - and that put paid to my hopes of continuing on to Cape Horn since it would have been mid-winter as I was rounding the Cape, so the 'season' had closed.
 Finally getting away on 9th March 2010, and having formally entered the 2010 Single-Handed TransPac Race (which meant I needed to get to the Start Line in San Francisco by June), I continued on nonstop to Nelson, in South Island, New Zealand (62 days), with some stormy weather S of Australia on the approach to the Bass Strait.